tabidah-usmani/Creating-your-own-Spotify/README.md

 Custom PyTorch dataset and model classes are used for handling song features. train_embedding_model(): Trains the model using song features. recommend_songs(): Generates song recommendations based on the trained model.

+## Challenges and Solutions
+Data Scalability: Managing the large size of the FMA dataset was challenging.
+Utilizing Spark and MongoDB allowed efficient handling and processing of large datasets.
+Feature Selection: Determining which features were most effective for recommendations required extensive testing and validation.

+## Conclusion and Future Work
+This project successfully demonstrates the capability to build a music recommendation system.
+Future work could explore the integration of more complex algorithms and real-time data processing to enhance recommendation accuracy.

+## Credits
+[Amna Javaid]
+[Maryam Khalid]
+[Tabidah Usmani]